Water Complaints Procedure

 Following the principles of the Water Redress Scheme, Unicom commits to:

-Respect the interdependence of the ADR Service Provider.
+- Respect the independence of the ADR Service Provider